mzhengg/employee-rdbms/README.md

 3. docker exec -it interface bash
 4. python3 interface.py (should see the interface menu)
 8. docker compose down --volumes --rmi all

+Record locking is the technique of preventing simultaneous access to data in a database, to prevent inconsistent results.
+In MySQL, record locking can be used by including a FOR UPDATE statement at the end of the query.
+Upon commiting the execution of the query statement to the database, the record locking is then lifted.
+In this project, simultaneous access shouldn't be a concern.
+But record locking is an important technique to utilize when building a RDBMS to ensure data integrity.
+Therefore, record locking was used in this project to practice this concept.